aucoeur/lk-quote-generator/README.md

-# LetterKenny Tweet Generator - but Dockerized!
+# 'Degen-erated' Quotes from Letterkenny
-Simple implementation of NLP with Markov chains written in Python.
-Under development.
+Simple implementation of NLP with Markov chains written in Python using scripts from S1-S6 Letterkenny as the corpus data.
+Dockerized and deployed with CapRover :]

 ## Build
 `docker build -t tweetgen_lk-docker .`